techidaily/site-youtube-docs/source/_posts/ed-unveiling-the-art-of-video-crafting-on-pc-for-youtube-audiences.md

 #### 2. Window Movie Maker –

 Windows Movie Maker is a totally free video editor available for Windows7/8 users, so if you're a YouTube beginner without no budget for video editing software, you can start with it.
 It is easy and intuitive to use, though it lacks some of the advanced functionalities needed for professional video editing.
-After being skilled in video editing, you may need some alternatives to Windows Movie Maker, in this case, check our picks of the[best free video editing software for Windows.](https://tools.techidaily.com/wondershare/filmora/download/)
+After being skilled in video editing, you may need some alternatives to Windows Movie Maker, in this case, check our picks of the [best free video editing software for Windows.](https://tools.techidaily.com/wondershare/filmora/download/)

 ![Windows Movie Maker for YouTube Video Editing on PC](https://images.wondershare.com/filmora/article-images/windows-movie-maker-1.jpg)